-Laura Playforth, head of veterinary standards at Vets Now, said: “Our vets and vet nurses treated dozens of dogs last year who had eaten mince pies left out for Santa and we are expecting similar this year.
+Laura Playforth, professional standards director at Vets Now, said: “Our vets and vet nurses treated dozens of dogs last year who had eaten mince pies left out for Santa and we are expecting similar this year.
 That’s why it’s important to raise awareness that the raisins in mince pies are toxic to dogs.”

 One emergency vet, in Vets Now Telford, treated several pie-munching dogs in three hectic hours on the morning of Christmas Day.

 One of those was three-year-old cockapoo Ernie, who swiped a mince pie left under the Christmas tree for Santa — and the carrot left for the reindeer, too.